eggsdesign/make-your-own-portfolio/README.md

 </html>
 ```

-**When you are done** with adding content to your html page, do the following to update your website:
+**When you are done** with adding content to your html page, do the following to update your GitHub Pages-hosted website:

 1. Save the HTML file
 2. Commit the changes